Yip Pin Xiu: 2023 Para Swimming World Series

 During the Para Swimming World Series Australia 2023, Yip clinched the gold medal in the Women's 100m backstroke multi-class event.
 She later also bagged her second gold medal in the Women's 50m backstroke on the final day of the competition.

 2024 Summer Paralympics

-In 2022, the SNPC announced that the cash reward for a gold medal in the 2024 Paris Paralympics will be further increased to S$500,000.
+In 2022, the SNPC announced that the cash reward for a gold medal in the 2024 Paris Paralympics would be further increased to S$500,000.
 Yip participated in the Games and achieved a historic three-peat by winning the gold medal once more in the women's 100m backstroke S2 event.

 Political career

-On 17 September 2018, Yip became a Nominated Member of Parliament (NMP) to the Singapore Parliament.
-She was sworn into Parliament on 1 October 2018.
-Her term lasted approximately two years, serving until 23 June 2020.
+On 17 September 2018, Yip became a Nominated Member of Parliament (NMP).
+She was sworn into the Parliament of Singapore on 1 October 2018 and served until 23 June 2020, a term of approximately two years.

-Post swimming career
+Post-swimming career

-Yip is currently serving on the Athlete Committee of the World Anti-Doping Agency as of 1 January 2022.
+As of 1 January 2022, Yip was serving on the Athlete Committee of the World Anti-Doping Agency.

+She collaborated with Claudia Poh on Poh's "It Is Only In Water I Can Move Freely" fashion collection.

 Personal life

 In February 2022, Yip was awarded the President's Award for Inspiring Achievement in recognition of her contributions to sports and community work.

-Her coach is ex-Olympian Mark Chay.
+Her coaches have included Ang Peng Siong, Mark Chay and Mick Massey.